bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 38°
-- Partly Cloudy
+- Cloudy
-- 88% humidity
+- 84% humidity
-- 8 mph wind
+- 7 mph wind
-- 75% cloud cover
+- 81% cloud cover
-- 51 AQI 🟨
+- 50 AQI 🟩
-- 0.13 inches of rain expected in the next 48 hours
+- 0.17 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>